ngolequynh/secondhandtrading-fe/README.md

   - npm start

   Project only run if the server is already run.
 Link for secondhandtrading backend: https://github.com/NyHuynh/secondhandtrading-be.git
+  IN backend project
+  - change passport in backend to 8080
+  - in terminal: npm i cors
+  - in index.js: add these line
+    const cors = require("cors");
+    app.use(cors());

  ## Function

  1. Login: Google
+ 2. CRUD
+ 3. Nothing